The Gnome

 "The Gnome" is a song by the English rock band Pink Floyd.
 Written by Syd Barrett, it is the eighth song on their 1967 debut album, The Piper at the Gates of Dawn.
-The song takes place in a fictional gnome world from the perspective of a gnome named Grimble Grumble.
+The song takes place in a fictional gnome world from the perspective of a gnome.

 Background

-The song tells the tale of a scarlet tunic wearing gnome named Grimble Grumble.
+The song tells the tale of a scarlet tunic wearing gnome named Grimble Gromble.
 The lyrics ostensibly "came off the top [of Barrett's] head".
 "The Gnome" was included on the B-side of the US Pink Floyd single "Flaming" (Tower 378), which was never released in the UK.